MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessOnline.md

 [//]: # (Agus, please double-check this edit.
 I didn't find "TeamsOnly upgrade policy."
 Maybe it should be "...by assigning the TeamsOnly mode of TeamsUpgradePolicy"?)

 Upgrading to Teams can be accomplished by assigning TeamsUpgradePolicy, which can be performed by using Microsoft Teams & Skype for Business Admin Center or a Skype for Business remote Windows Powershell session.
-For more information, see [TeamsUpgradePolicy: managing migration and coexistence](migration-interop-guidance-for-teams-with-skype.md).
+For more information, see [TeamsUpgradePolicy: managing migration and coexistence](migration-interop-guidance-for-teams-with-skype.md#teamsupgradepolicy-managing-migration-and-co-existence).

-[//]: # (Also, please note that I took away the anchor in the link immediately preceding this comment.
-The link you had in your original--migration-interop-guidance-for-teams-with-skype.md#teamsupgradepolicy-managing-migration-and-co-existence--won't work until the hyphen is removed from "co-existence" in the target article.)

 ## Phone System and Teams upgrade